-Jerusalem, the heart of the Holy Land, focal point for three of the worlds largest and most dominant religions and one of the most fought over and disputed lands in recorded history.
+Jerusalem, Israel, the heart of the Holy Land, focal point for three of the worlds largest and most dominant religions and one of the most fought over and disputed lands in recorded history.
 That description alone doesn’t even begin to cover how much Jerusalem has to offer the inquisitive traveller.
 There is so much to see and do in Jerusalem it is almost impossible to narrow it down, but here are 10 of the absolute highlights you can’t miss on your visit to this enigmatic city.

 This selection really is only the tip of the iceberg.
 There are so many amazing things to see and do in Jerusalem that you could fill half a dozen top 10 lists with sites of historical or biblical significance alone, so I urge you once you have seen these sites, stay a bit longer and explore the rest of the city.
 Go and do some shopping, take in Jerusalem’s nightlife and ever changing culture.
 Indulge in Israels surprisingly diverse cuisine.
 Take your time and discover just how deep the veins of history, culture, religion and humanity run through the very pores of Jerusalem.

 Take A Walk On The Walls Of The Old City.

 There are few sites in the world that are of greater importance to history and archaeology than the old city of Jerusalem.
 Exploring the ramparts and walls at your own leisure is a great way to not only get a good view of some of the worlds most important religious sites such as the dome of the rock, the mount of olives and many more, all of which are located within walking distance of the old city walls, but also to get an idea of how small this patch of land that so many have fought over actually is.
 So much history, conflict and tension, all within a few square kilometers.